 Highly qualified accounting talent can be found in countries like Manila, and adding even one to your team can be a smart investment for newly remote organizations.
 It frees up resources that can be spent on strategic growth, a crucial initiative right now.
 It can also alleviate the burden on your existing team, which can pay dividends when it comes to increasing productivity while we're all working from home.

-Make a Seamless Transition From Remote Work to Outsourcing
+Make a Seamless Transition From Remote Working in the Finance department to Outsourcing

 Finance leaders will find that outsourcing and working from home have a great deal in common when it comes to how work gets done and how it's ultimately delivered, but there are a few key differences.